brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

     `john` and the `xyz.com`.
 Optionally uncomment the `time` line to have the logs prepended with a timestamp.
 9. Press 'ctrl-x' to exit, 'y' to save, 'enter' to accept the name
-10. If opting to log to disk, lets create the folder for it by running `mkdir -p ~/applogs/xyz.com`
+10. If opting to log to disk, let's create the folder for it by running `mkdir -p ~/applogs/xyz.com`
 11. To start the app for the first time run `pm2 start xyz.com.ecosystem.config.js`
 12. Let's save the PM2 process list and corresponding environments so that on